MarioMNM/PostU/README.md

-# Ruby on Rails Tutorial sample application

-This is the sample application for the
-[*Ruby on Rails Tutorial:
-Learn Web Development with Rails]
+# PostU

+This is a micro-posting application that emulates Tweeter.
+It is made in Ruby on Rails 7 and uses other technologies such as HTML, CSS, JavaScript and PostgreSQL.

 ## Getting started